Selecting Headshots, Not Selfies

 In fact, it probably isn’t.
 It’s probably expanded!
 Because your acting range has expanded.
 And something about your energy and your look is evolved.

-• When you receive the photos, make your picks by selecting photos that fit at least 2 categories of Types.
+• When you receive the photos, pick your headshots by selecting photos that fit at least 2 categories of types.

 • Test the market.
 Before you retouch your photos, load the photo to your Actors Access profile and start submitting with it.
 AUDITION YOUR PHOTO!